shane-gramlich/moananu.com/index.md

   (2nd Marriage) He was married to Lealaimanoa who was the daughter of Leoi of Sasina who was the son of Maugatu
   (3rd Marriage) He was married to Maua'i who was the daughter of Laufiso of Safotulafai who was the son of Moananu and Taulapapa
   (4th Marriage) He was married to Maua'i who was the daughter of Laufiso of Safotulafai who was the son of Moananu and Taulapapa

-27. Usu Malietoa Laulauafolasa ia Ali'itasi 'o le afafine o Mata'utia I Gautavai tasi 'o Ti'a ma Taulapapa

-  Malietoa Laulauafolasa married Ali'itasi who was the daughter of Mata'utia of Gautavai who was the son of Ti'a and Taulapapa

 ```
 [more...](malietoa-uitualagi.md)

 ## Reach Out
 We have a private slack server at [https://moananu.slack.com/](https://moananu.slack.com/) for everyone to communicate.
-Just ask to receive an invitation.
+Just "Apply for membership" after logging in [here](https://groups.google.com/forum/#!forum/moananu).

-If you have any problems contact [@ShaneGramlich](https://twitter.com/ShaneGramlich) on twitter.
+If you have any problems contact [moananu@googlegroups.com](https://groups.google.com/forum/#!forum/moananu).